grafana/grafonnet/docs/grafonnet/query/azureMonitor.md

-Accepted values for `value` are ResourceNamesQuery
+Accepted values for `value` are "ResourceNamesQuery"

 ##### fn grafanaTemplateVariableFn.ResourceNamesQuery.withMetricNamespace